Kenivia/Honing-Forecast/WIP.md

 ### Now

-- BOOKS ARE MUTUALLY EXCLUSIVE maybe ~~just make sure that neighbor function handles it? idk~~
-  - change state to be (bool , i64), -1 = no books
-- turn a lot of helper functions to class functions of prep_output or state_bundle

 - figure out how to optimize special its way too slow rn
   - limit special state to never switch up/switch up once only? then it'll be a list of how many & which ones rather than like individual indices
     - bundle the streaks together see if theres any optimization there